C'mon You Know

-C'mon You Know is the third solo studio album by English musician Liam Gallagher, released on 27 May 2022 through Warner Records.
+C'mon You Know is the third studio album by English musician Liam Gallagher, released on 27 May 2022 through Warner Records.
 Andrew Wyatt served as the album's primary producer and co-writer.
 It was preceded by lead single "Everything's Electric", co-written by Dave Grohl, which charted at #18 on the UK Singles Chart, becoming Gallagher's first solo single to reach the UK Top 20.
 "C'mon You Know", "Better Days","Diamond in the Dark", "Too Good for Giving Up" and "More Power" were also subsequently released as singles.
 The album was released the same day as Gallagher's second live album Down by the River Thames.
 Gallagher toured Europe, Oceania and Latin America in support of the album.

 C'mon You Know received generally positive reviews from critics and became Gallagher's fourth solo album to debut at #1 on the UK Albums Chart, attaining silver certification in its first week, and subsequently being certified gold in 2022.